Hsenrab/mlops-v2-workshop/README.md

 # Azure MLOps (v2) Training

 This repo is practice repo for Community IP MLOps In a Day workshop.
-The goal is to have the participants to build a traing and a deployment pipeline
+The goal is to have the participants to build a training and a deployment pipeline

 ## Repo structure

 ```bash